 These papers bring computational methods to bear on topics ranging from history, trade and politics.
-Despite the diverse topics, all of these papers reflect my interest in network theory and analysis.
-This was the area of interest for my dissertation.
+Despite the diverse topics, all of these papers reflect my interest in network theory and data analytics.

 MacKay, J. 2019.
 “Explaining Declining Economic Complexity in Canada: An Examination of Oil and Automotive Exports.”
 In M. S. Bonham (Ed.), Trade-Offs: The History of Canada-U.S. Trade Negotiations (1st edition): 147-170.
 Toronto, Canada: Canadian Business History Association.